Efficient Model Repository for Entity Resolution: Construction, Search, and Integration: Evaluation

 For example, the Wasserstein Distance achieved strong results for the \wdc dataset when paired with the \textit{Bootstrap} method, but its performance was inconsistent for the \dexter dataset under the same method.
 This variability highlights the sensitivity of WD to dataset characteristics and AL configurations.
 In contrast, PSI demonstrated more robust and consistent results across different AL methods and datasets, making it a reliable choice for scenarios with diverse or noisy data.
 Notably, PSI achieved its best results for specific configurations, such as the \dexter dataset with a budget of 1000.

-The Kolmogorov-Smirnov test, on the other hand, exhibited strong overall performance and proved to be a reliable option across various datasets and AL methods.
+The Kolmogorov-Smirnov test and {the multivariate analysis classifier two-sample test}, on the other hand, exhibited strong overall performance and proved to be reliable options across various datasets and AL methods.
 It slightly outperformed the other tests for the \dexter dataset, demonstrating its effectiveness in handling heterogeneous data.